-tab, the analysis can be shared with others.
+starting from raw sequence data.
+With the "Relaunch" tab, user can reproduce the entire analysis with one click or apply the same analysis workflow to new data.
+Using the "Share" tab, the analysis can be shared with others.
 Users can load the results to the History panel and subject them to further analysis using the modular apps.
 Because all results are archived in the cloud, downstream analyses can be completed quickly, e.g., differential expression analysis between two tissues can be completed in a few minutes, rather than hours when starting from the raw sequence data.

-Accessing the MaizeCODE data as Genome Browser tracks
+Accessing the MaizeCODE Data as Genome Browser Tracks

 Once the analysis is completed, genome browser tracks are automatically generated given the workflow ID by calling the SciApps API for an integrated version of JBrowse.
-The browser tracks can be accessed under the 'Tools' menu within the top navigation bar.
+The browser tracks can be accessed under the "Tools" menu within the top navigation bar.
 As shown in Figure 2, tracks are organized by genome, tissue, replicate, and assay.
 Checking the box next to each track will load it into the browser.
-The SciApps workflow ID is embedded, so clicking on a track brings up the workflow 'Relaunch' interface, which can be used to reproduce the track signal if needed.
+The SciApps workflow ID is embedded, so clicking on a track brings up the workflow "Relaunch" interface, which can be used to reproduce the track signal if needed.
 In this interface, the user can also check the parameters used for the analysis, as well as additional results in the History panel.
 At the bottom of the interface, a diagram button visualizes the workflow diagram, and a metadata button displays the experimental metadata associated with the workflow.
 From the results, user can also generate additional browser track links through the visualization (eye) icon.
 For example, this can be used to verify the signal track with the alignment files (in the BAM format).
 As mentioned earlier, the results can also be used to perform a downstream analysis on the same interface.
-Finally, the browser tracks are available as a JSON file for integration into other platforms (e.g., the JSON file for B73 is available at https://data.sciapps.org/view2/data2/B73/v4/apollo.data/trackList.json).
+Finally, the browser tracks are available as a JSON file for integration into other platforms6.

-1 Users can also locate a gene on the JBrowse by pasting the gene ID (e.g. Zm00001d02723)

-into the address field, as shown in Figure S3.
+Users can also locate a gene on the JBrowse by pasting the gene ID (e.g., Zm00001d02723) into the address field, as shown in Supplementary Figure S3.

-Accessing the raw reads on CyVerse Data Store
+Accessing the Raw Reads on CyVerse Data Store

-4 The raw sequence data is deposited into the CyVerse Data Store via iCommands input file node of the graphic diagram for a workflow/experiment is linked to the raw sequence file.
+The raw sequence data is deposited into the CyVerse Data Store via iCommands7, with metadata attached before submission to the NCBI SRA.
+From there, users can access the raw data in several ways.
+Within SciApps, the input file node of the graphic diagram for a workflow/experiment is linked to the raw sequence file.
 Clicking on the input node will open the CyVerse Data Common landing page in a web browser.
 The metadata attached to the raw sequence file is also displayed on the same page.
+The user can further navigate through all released raw data from the landing page8; the SciApps workflow ID is attached as metadata to the raw data files if it has been processed.
+The user can use the ID to load the workflow on the SciApps